HaiyiMei/EvolveAgent/README.md

 ## TODO:

-- [ ] Collect more templates and do a better RAG agent.
+- Collect more templates and do a better RAG agent.

-- [ ] Add synthetic data as input/output of the generated workflow, to test the correctness and efficiency of the evolved workflow.
+- Add synthetic data as input/output of the generated workflow, to test the correctness and efficiency of the evolved workflow.

+- Implement a rendering engine capable of generating workflow JSON based on provided arguments, replacing the RAG LLM.

+  - A Code Agent can utilize the rendering engine as a tool, serving as an alternative to RAG.

 ## BUGs: